sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/6 - Aftermath/4 - The Partial Soul.md

 “The first go around?”
 Hat Kid raised an eyebrow.
 “You make it sound like a time loop.”

 “It *is*!”
 Flowey beamed.
 “It’s great!
-You get to murder all you like, then go back and pretend like it never happened!”
+You get to murder all you like, then go back and pretend like it never happened!
+That’s determination for ya - time bends to your will, *you* decide when to get off Mr Bones’ Wild Ride!”
+He paused, then he shrunk back slightly, murmuring to himself, “Why did I say *that*?”

+“There’s that word again,” Mu noted, her soul being chased around even faster now, before Flowey’s bullet simply… ‘poofed’ away as he ended the encounter.
+“Determination.
+What does that *mean*?”